DTJF/libpruio/src/doc/_1_features.md

 # Overlays # {#SecOverlays}

-The \Proj package contains tools to create, compile and install device tree overlays in folder src/config.
+The \Proj package contains in folder src/config tools to create, compile and install device tree overlays.

 - Either an overlay with fixed pin configuration.
 This overlay type configures the pins to a certain state before the \Proj code gets